Businesses and the Employee Mandate

-The health care law, also known as the Patient Protection and Affordable Care Act, will affect employers differently.
-The precise impacts depend on the size of your company, how much your employees are paid, the type of coverage you currently provide, and whether your plan qualified for “grandfathered” status.
+The health care law, also known as the Patient Protection and Affordable Care Act, includes an Employer Mandate that will go into effect in 2015.
+The precise impacts depend on the size of the company, how much employees are paid, the type of coverage the company currently provides, and whether the existing health plan qualified for grandfathered status.

-The law may also impact your health insurance products and rates, coverage requirements, administration, reporting, and more.
-Here are some of the key parts of the health care law that may affect your business:
+The law may also impact health insurance products and rates, coverage requirements, administration, reporting, and more.
+Here are some of the key parts of the Health Care Law and Employer Mandate that may affect businesses:

 - Group size

 - Tax credits